rohan-sircar/mcp-crawl4ai-rag-llama.cpp/README.md

 - The embeddings model needs to support a large batch size (smaller models like gte-small don't)

 Also, note the dimension size of the model since you'll need to input it into supabase's pg schema. <br>
-Open src/crawled_pages.sql and set the `embedding vector(1024)` column size to whatever is supported by the select model.
+Open crawled_pages.sql and set the `embedding vector(1024)` column size to whatever is supported by the select model.
 Note that if you want to change your model later, you will need to recreate the schema from scratch.
 This is true even if the dimensions are the same size, since the embeddings matrix values are computed diferrently for every model.

 ### Summarize model:
 ```